Eddie Guerrero: Professional wrestling style and persona

-After the death of his friend Art Barr, Guerrero started to use the frog splash as a finisher.
-He also used to perform 3 sequential suplexes, calling the triad the "Three Amigos”.
-He would also use a variation of the Texas cloverleaf and called it the Lasso from El Paso.
-Often included in his matches, Eddie would employ what commentator Tazz would refer to as “The Smoking Gun;” a chair, championship belt, or other unauthorized item and toss it to his opponent as the referee turned around from a distraction.
-As the referee began assessing the issue or returning the item to its original location, Eddie would gain an advantage of some sort to win the match.
-Some matches had Eddie smack a chair on the mat and toss the chair to his opponent and lie on the ground.
-When the referee turned around and saw the opponent had the chair, they would call a disqualification and the match would end in Eddie's favor.
+One such tactic, often included in his matches, saw Guerrero employ what commentator Tazz would refer to as “The Smoking Gun"; Guerrero would retrieve a chair, championship belt, or other unauthorized item and toss it to his opponent as the referee turned around from a distraction.
+As the referee began assessing the issue, returning the item to its original location, or arguing with Guerrero's opponent, Guerrero would gain an advantage of some sort to win the match.
+Some matches had Guerrero smack a chair on the mat and toss the chair to his opponent and lie on the ground, pretending to have been struck by the chair.
+When the referee turned around and saw the opponent had the chair, they would assume it was used on Guerrero and call a disqualification in Guerrero's favor.
+Guerrero was also known for his resourcefulness via other means, such as at WrestleMania XX by rolling up Kurt Angle after loosening his own boot while trapped in the Ankle Lock.